golobby/orm/README.md

 }

 ```
-we are defining a `Post` entity and also a `Category` entity which have a many2many relationship, as you can see it's mandatory for us to configure IntermediateTable name which GolobbyORM cannot infer by itself now.
+We are defining a `Post` entity and a `Category` entity with a `many2many` relationship; as you can see, we must configure the IntermediateTable name, which GolobbyORM cannot infer.
-now you can use this relationship anywhere in your code.
+Now you can use this relationship anywhere in your code.
 ```go
 categories, err := orm.BelongsToMany[Category](post).All()
 ```
 #### Saving with relation
-You may need to save an entity which has some kind of relation with another entity, in that case you can use `Add` method.
+You may need to save an entity that has some kind of relationship with another entity; in that case, you can use `Add` method.
 ```go
 orm.Add(post, comments...) // inserts all comments passed in and also sets all post_id to the primary key of the given post.
 ```